 Mann DeshiMahila Bank was started by Chetna Gala Sinha in 1997 at a small village called Mhaswad in Maharashtra.
 The village belongs to Satara district, an area which is seriously prone to drought cases and is heavily dependent on Agriculture.

 In such a heavily resource depleted area, work done by Mrs Sinha should be highly admired as she set up a Radio station for the unemployed women of the village apart from starting her co-operative bank (Mann DeshiMahila Bank) which helped many women to start their own business through the availability of capital.

 One woman, Vandana Pise, was given training on financial literacy and, after successfully making her loan payments, turned around her business.
 She now earns enough to be able to send her children for higher education.

 Her other contributions to the village included setting up of cattle camps, check dams construction which helped reduce excessive use of resources in the village giving the villagers an idea on how to manage their resources.

 What ideas can you think of to help women in rural India create financial independence for themselves?

 Creating internet income through digital content creation and blogging has become a huge area of demand for businesses.
 This has given many budding freelance writers an avenue to showcase their talent and mastery over their native language.

 Blogging can be a huge business opportunity as bloggers can sell their content writing skills to big business houses who want to promote their products and services through their own blogs.

-There are plenty of self-made celebrity writers who make money blogging and earning huge bucks so as to be able to start their own businesses.
+There are plenty of self-made celebrity writers who make money blogging and earning huge bucks to start their own businesses.